Automatic Detection of AI Writing

 The validity of automatic AI detection is currently impossible to guarantee.
 No software will detect AI-generated content with 100% accuracy.
 AI detectors miss AI-generated content quite often.
 At the same time, it is not uncommon for them to flag human-written content as AI-generated.
 Both types of errors can be highly problematic and consequential.

 Furthermore, AI-detecting software in its present state often raises equity and privacy concerns.
-Recent research suggests that AI detectors are more likely to flag content that was created by non-native English writers.
+Research suggests that AI detectors are more likely to flag content that was created by non-native English writers.
 Studies are underway to see if there is a similar bias against neurodivergent writers.
+This makes automatic AI detection potential liability for educators and institutions.

 The full text of the Provost’s Memorandum on AI Detection Service within Turnitin / Canvas, 11/14/2023.